bluejayA/substation/docs/reference/api/index.md

 # API Reference

-Complete API reference for Substation's packages: OSClient, SwiftNCurses, and CrossPlatformTimer.
+This is the complete API reference for Substation's packages: OSClient, SwiftNCurses, and CrossPlatformTimer.
+If you're looking for how-to guidance, start with the integration guide.
+This is the dry technical stuff.

 ## Quick Reference